|Fresh corn, bi-color shown here, is stripped from the cob, then fried in bacon drippings and butter, and finished with a little cream.|

 - Kosher salt, only if needed (taste first!)

-Cook the bacon to crisp; remove, chop and set aside, reserving the bacon drippings in the skillet.
-While that is cooking, clean the corn, except remove on the tops of the corn kernels.
+In a large cast iron skillet, chop bacon and cook to crisp; remove and set aside, reserving the drippings in the skillet.
+While that is cooking, clean the corn, except remove only the tops of the corn kernels.
 Then, using the blunt side of the knife, scrape the remaining pulp and milk from the cob.
 Sprinkle the kernels with the sugar; stir and set aside.

-Cook's Note: Substitute well-drained canned or frozen corn in this recipe - 3/4 cup of kernels is roughly equal to 1 ear.
-Allow frozen corn to thaw slightly before using it.
-Reduce the cooking time as you will not need to cook the corn as long if it is frozen or canned.
+Cook's Notes: Turn heat up to medium high at the end to brown, if desired.
+Substitute well-drained canned or frozen corn when fresh is out of season - 3/4 cup of kernels is roughly equal to 1 ear.
+Allow frozen corn to thaw slightly before using it and for canned or frozen, cook only until corn is heated through well.

 Requires Adobe Reader - download it free!©Deep South Dish